 Hamilton made reference to a temple in Sardis, which today is best known as the Artemision.
 Cybele was not one of the twelve Greek bickering gods and goddesses who lived on Mount Olympus.
 She was the principal deity in most of Asia Minor prior to its Hellenization and she continued to be worshipped as Artemis (Diana) at Ephesus and as Magna Mother (Great Mother) in Rome.
 At Aizani the main temple was dedicated to Zeus and Cybele.
 All archaeological museums of Pisidia and Phrygia have a collection of small statues of Cybele.

-Archaeological Museum of Afyonkarahisar: detail of a sarcophagus (ca 180 AD) found at Dinar and made with marble from Docimeium (both locations are in the Afyonkarahisar province)
+Archaeological Museum of Afyonkarahisar: sarcophagus portraying victories, Medusa and festoons (ca 180 AD) found at Dinar and made with marble from Docimeium (both sites are in the Afyonkarahisar province)

 During the IInd century AD the making of statues, architectural elements (e.g. lintels, capitals, friezes, etc.) and sarcophagi became a major economic activity in Asia Minor.
 The workshops of Afrodisias had a reputation for the quality of their sculptures, whereas other workshops specialized in the making of sarcophagi.
 They developed new patterns which are known after the location where they were first found (e.g. the Sidamara type sarcophagi).